 Over 70% of your body's immune system is in your gut.

 The mucous layers on the walls of your digestive system offer a physical barrier to invaders.
 They keep pathogens from contacting the epithelial cells of your intestines, and from penetrating to enter your bloodstream.
 The mucosal lining also provides a welcome environment for your "good" probiotic bacteria's immune cells and for other beneficial molecules.
-Keeping your gut healthy helps avoid "leaky gut" and promotes optimal physical barrier protection.
+Keeping your gut healthy supports optimal physical barrier protection.

 But your gut offers other, even greater defenses.